moldymoose/MeldrLang/docs/script_quide.md

 ### Model Types

 These define what 3D object is created.
 Below is a table of supported models.
-Images will appear here once added to the `/docs/img/models/` folder.

 | Model Name | Image | Description |
 |------------|-------|-------------|